 Starting a new business is hard, and don’t believe anyone who disagrees.

-Chose a well-known franchise, and your business will receive recognition right away.
+Choose a well-known franchise, with a proven business model, and your business will receive recognition right away.

-Your customers have likely been to other franchise stores and know what to expect.
-And customers spending money is what you need to be successful.
+Your customers have likely been to a company owned outlet or other successful franchise locations and know what to expect.
+And customers spending money is what you need to be successful and earn an income.

 2. The foundation of your business is built for you.